MichaelsJP/A1_QGIS_Model_Builder/assignment1_part2.md

 3. Answer the following questions based on the results and the GDAL documentation:
 	* What is the difference between the two output files?
 	- `gdalbuildvrt` only links external files together in an xml format.
-	- `gdalberge` physically merges the data of the given sources into one new file.
+	- `gdal_merge` physically merges the data of the given sources into one new file.
-	* What might be an advantage of using `gdalbuildvrt` instead of `gdalmerge`?
+	* What might be an advantage of using `gdalbuildvrt` instead of `gdal_merge`?
 	- `gdalbuildvrt` is initially faster when combining the data sets and more resource friendly.
-	- `gdalmerge` is initially slower when merging the data but is significantly faster when applying algorithms on the combined data set.
+	- `gdal_merge` is initially slower when merging the data but is significantly faster when applying algorithms on the combined data set.

 ### 3. Creating a GDAL/OGR script